 Of course, the list of camping accessories is long and if you have disposable income, you can quickly acquire everything you need for a comfortable camping experience.

 If you’re not so adventurous as to pitch your tent in some remote location, there are 24/7 campsites that you can book online.
 The Internet helps us in many ways; Google Earth allows you to zero in on a specific area and choose your campsite in advance, plus you can scout out all the local trails and save the data to access when on the hike.
+So, whether you want to go for Malibu camping or any other place, Google will be there for your help.
 Here are a few must-have gadgets to take on your next epic adventure.